 1. INTRODUCTION.

-The process described below covers all Work for Others (WFO) projects performed for non-federal sponsors.
-This process will be implemented under DOE O 481.1, WORK FOR OTHERS (NON-DEPARTMENT OF ENERGY FUNDED WORK), dated 9/30/96.
-As defined by DOE O 481.1, WFO is the performance of work for non-DOE entities by DOE/contractor personnel and/or the use of DOE facilities that is not directly funded by DOE appropriations.
+The process described below covers all Work for Others projects performed for non-Federal sponsors.
+This process will be implemented under DOE O 481.1B, Work For Others (Non-Department of Energy Funded Work), dated 9-28-01.
+As defined by DOE O 481.1B, Work for Others is the performance of work for non-Department of Energy (DOE)/non-National Nuclear Security Administration (NNSA) entities by DOE/NNSA/contractor personnel and/or the use of DOE/NNSA facilities that is not directly funded by DOE/NNSA appropriations.

 In developing this process, several related processes were reviewed.
-During that review, it was determined that existing processing times for reimbursable work for non-federal sponsors could be reduced substantially.
+During that review, it was determined that existing processing times for reimbursable work for non-Federal sponsors could be reduced substantially.
 Elements of previous reviews and streamlining efforts were adopted to improve efficiency.

-The primary process improvements adopted for this mechanism include:
+The primary process improvements adopted for this mechanism include the following:

-- delegation of specific authorities to the contractor; - C a pre-approved modular agreement; - a more flexible policy on advance payment, employing the alternative approaches of the Cooperative Research and Development Agreement (CRADA) process; - a policy, on a pilot basis, for waiving added factor and depreciation on all reimbursable work for small businesses and non-profit organizations; - c revised administrative provisions to implement the existing class patent waiver for non-federal sponsors; - a parallel review process to speed review by all elements concerned.
+- delegation of specific authorities to the contractor; - a preapproved modular agreement; - a more flexible policy on advance payment, using the alternative approaches of the Cooperative Research and Development Agreement process; - revised administrative provisions to implement the existing class patent waiver for non-Federal sponsors; and - a parallel review process to speed review by all elements concerned.

-The process has been developed to promote consistency among sites performing work for non-federal sponsors.
-Specific procedures for accomplishing work for non-federal sponsors are to be negotiated between each contractor and the responsible Operations Office and set forth in a Management and Administration Plan approved by the Head of the Field Element.
-Operations Offices and contractors have the responsibility for implementing this process in ways that best accommodate the unique aspects of their operations; this should allow contractors to be more responsive to requests for assistance from non-federal sponsors.
-It should be noted that this non-federal reimbursable work process is subject to further development and modification.
-In keeping with the principles of total quality management, a review of the manual will be initiated within 6 months to determine if additional streamlining or other changes are needed.
+The process has been developed to promote consistency among sites performing work for non-Federal sponsors.
+Specific procedures for accomplishing work for non-Federal sponsors are to be negotiated between each contractor and the responsible operations office and set forth in a management and administration plan approved by the head of the field element.
+Operations offices and contractors have the responsibility for implementing this process in ways that best accommodate the unique aspects of their operations; this should allow contractors to be more responsive to requests for assistance from non-Federal sponsors.
+This non-Federal reimbursable work process is subject to further development and modification.